MicrosoftDocs/Console-Docs/docs/creating-a-pseudoconsole-session.md

 With the communications channels that have been established, identify the "read" end of the input channel and the "write" end of the output channel.
 This pair of handles is provided on calling [**CreatePseudoConsole**](createpseudoconsole.md) to create the object.

 When creating, a size representing the X and Y dimensions (in count of characters) is also provided.
 This is the dimensions that will apply to the display surface for the final (terminal) presentation window.
-The values are used to create an in-memory buffer inside the PseudoConsole system.
+The values are used to create an in-memory buffer inside the pseudoconsole system.

 The buffer size provide answers to client character-mode applications that probe for information using the [client-side console functions](console-functions.md) like [**GetConsoleScreenBufferInfoEx**](getconsolescreenbufferinfoex.md) and dictates the layout and positioning of text when clients use functions like [**WriteConsoleOutput**](writeconsoleoutput.md).

 Finally, a flags field is provided on creation of a pseudoconsole to perform special functionality.
 By default, set this to 0 to have no special functionality.

-At this time, only one special flag is available to request the inheritence of the cursor position from a console session already attached to the caller of the PseudoConsole API.
+At this time, only one special flag is available to request the inheritence of the cursor position from a console session already attached to the caller of the pseudoconsole API.
 This is intended for use in more advanced scenarios where a hosting application that is preparing a pseudoconsole session is itself also a client character-mode application of a another console environment.

-A sample snippet is provided below utilizing [**CreatePipe**](https://msdn.microsoft.com/en-us/library/windows/desktop/aa365152(v=vs.85).aspx) to establish a pair of communication channels and create the PseudoConsole.
+A sample snippet is provided below utilizing [**CreatePipe**](https://msdn.microsoft.com/en-us/library/windows/desktop/aa365152(v=vs.85).aspx) to establish a pair of communication channels and create the pseudoconsole.

 ```C